From hype to adoption: Is your maintenance program ready for the IIoT?

 - Accelerating defect elimination and financial gains identified from the RCM program

 You’ll need to collaborate with your production, engineering, and quality cohorts to assess hardware and connectivity requirements, implementation costs and data security measures.
-You’ll need to address integration and communication with existing equipment (good news: you can probably use most of the of the sensors and connectivity technology that you already have in place).
+You’ll need to address integration and communication with existing equipment (good news: you can probably use most of the sensors and connectivity technology that you already have in place).

 If you are ready to begin planning for an IIoT connected maintenance program, here’s what to consider before diving in.